Deltares/hydromt_wflow/docs/getting_started/installation.rst

 Installation
 ============

-There are various ways in which one can install hydrom_wflow in a python environment, the main being:
+There are various ways in which one can install hydromt_wflow in a python environment, the main being:

 **Choosing an installation method**

 While both Conda and Pixi provide robust ways to install HydroMT-Wflow, your choice depends on your workflow and environment needs.

 Conda is a well-established package manager, ideal if you want direct control over environment creation and dependency resolution.